yididiya-kassahun/payroll-back/README.md

 2.  **Access the API:**

-    The API will be accessible at `http://localhost:5000` (or the port you configured in your environment).
+    The API will be accessible at `http://localhost:4000/api-docs`

 ## API Endpoints